JigsawStack/hackernews-jd-matcher/README.md

 ## Future

-This is an example of how we used JigsawStack to solve help with hiring.
+This is an example of how we used JigsawStack to help with hiring.
 This script can be transformed to work for other forum like job portals, like reddit.
 You could even reverse it to find job opportunities in [Who is hiring?](https://hn.algolia.com/?dateRange=all&page=0&prefix=true&query=Ask%20HN:%20Who%20is%20hiring&sort=byDate&type=ask_hn)

 ## Hiring